Yes, I can hear you groaning from my quarantine bunker…

 So why should you bother to sharpen your mission and vision when 1) your business may be “existing” in an unprecedented way and 2) the future is so uncertain?

 1. They Keep Your Head in the Game

 Every business owner in America (and around the world) is facing some kind of disruption right now.
-Whether it’s a shutdown in your supply chain, an temporary exile from your office space, or the health threat to your employees, there’s probably something affecting your business.
+Whether it’s a shutdown in your supply chain, a temporary exile from your office space, or a health threat to your employees, there’s probably something affecting your business.
 I’ve heard a range of responses from business owners about how they feel in the midst of COVID-19 interruptions.

 For some, there is a sense of optimism and carpe diem eagerness to revamp and retool.
 For others, there’s a sense of anxiety and overwhelm over the survival of their business.
 No matter where you fall on the spectrum, focusing on your mission and vision will keep your head in the game.

 If you’re feeling optimistic, this is the perfect time to rethink your mission and vision as it will guide you to make strategic, intentional choices about how you want to retool.
 Rather than throwing everything at the wall to see what sticks, your mission and vision will help you prioritize what to work on first.

 If you’re feeling anxious, your mission and vision will be your lighthouse through the storm.
 They will be wells you can draw upon when you need a reminder that your business is still relevant and will be relevant again.
 Rather than falling into a panic, you can use them as navigation tools that keep you grounded in why you began your business in the first place.

 2. They Pull People Together